lucatume/wp-browser/docs/v3/modules/WPDb.md

 * `dsn` *required* - the database POD DSN connection details; read more [on PHP PDO documentation](https://secure.php.net/manual/en/ref.pdo-mysql.connection.php).
 If the database is accessible (as is the case on the latest version of [Local by Flywheel][http://localwp.com]) **via unix socket**, then the string to insert here should look like this `mysql:unix_socket=/path/to/the/mysql.sock;dbname=wordpress`.
 * `user` *required* - the database user.
 * `password` *required* - the database password.
 * `url` *required* - the full URL, including the HTTP scheme, of the website whose database is being accessed.
-WordPress uses hard-codece URLs in the databas, that URL will be set by this module when applying the SQL dump file during population or cleanup.
+WordPress uses hard-codece URLs in the database, that URL will be set by this module when applying the SQL dump file during population or cleanup.
 * `dump` *required* - defaults to `null`; sets the path, relative to the project root folder, or absolute to the SQL dump file that will be used to set the tests initial database fixture.
 If set to `null` then the `populate`, `cleanup` and `populator` parameters will be ignored.
 * `populate` - defaults to `true` to empty the target database and import the SQL dump(s) specified in the `dump` argument before the test suite is started.
 * `cleanup` - defaults to `true` empty the target database and import the SQL dump(s) specified in the `dump` argument before each test.